 This striking property was designed to accommodate the homeowners extended family coming to stay.
 Due to the layout of the existing home, including the swimming pool, tennis court and driveway, the guest house had a relatively small plot to work with.
 Despite this, Mitsuori Architects cleverly designed accommodation over 5 split levels, meeting the request for 3 bedrooms, 2 bathrooms and living space.

-Built as one rectangular shape and covered with weathered Accoya siding, this property makes a statement, whilst using natural and sustainable materials.
+Built as one rectangular shape and covered with weathered Accoya cladding, this property makes a statement, whilst using natural and sustainable materials.

 Photographer: Michael Kai Photography